-2.2 Model Formulation
+Model Formulation

-Given a domain theory described by model fragments and a relational description of a scenario, the process of model formulation automatically creates a model for reasoning about the scenario [Falkenhainer & Forbus, 1991].
-Our approach uses a back-chaining algorithm (similar to [Rickel & Porter, 1997]) to build scenario models.
+Given a domain theory described by model fragments and a relational description of a scenario, the process of model formulation automatically creates a model for reasoning about the scenario (Falkenhainer & Forbus, 1991).
+Our approach uses a back-chaining algorithm, similar to Rickel & Porter (1997), to build scenario models.
 The algorithm is given the following as input:

-Scenario description S that contains relations over entities, e.g.: (spatiallyDisjoint PlanetEarth TheSun)

-(isa PlanetEarth AstronomicalBody)
+- Scenario description S that contains facts, such as (spatiallyDisjoint PlanetEarth TheSun) (isa PlanetEarth AstronomicalBody)

-- 2. A domain theory D that contains Horn clauses and model fragment types, e.g. Approaching-PeriodicPath. - 3.
-A target assertion to explain, e.g.:
+- A domain theory D that contains Horn clauses and model fragment types, such as Approaching-PeriodicPath.

-'''
+- 3. A target assertion to explain, such as

-(greaterThan
+- (greaterThan

-(M (Temp Chicago) ChiSummer)
+- (M (Temp Chicago) ChiSummer)

-(M (Temp Chicago) ChiWinter))
+- (M (Temp Chicago) ChiWinter))

-'''

-The model formulation algorithm proceeds by recursively finding all direct and indirect influences i relevant to the target assertion, such that either (a) $S \land D \models i$ or (b) i is a non-ground term consequence of a model fragment within D that unifies with a quantity in the target assertion.
-For example, if $S \land D \models (\text{qprop} (\text{Temp Chicago}) (\text{Temp PlanetEarth}))$ , the algorithm finds influences on (Temp PlanetEarth), e.g. the consequence of RemoteHeating (qprop- (Temp ?heated) (Dist ?heater ?heat-ed)), provided ?heated is bound to PlanetEarth.
-Model formulation then occurs via back-chaining, instantiating all model fragments provided the participant variable binding ?heated $\rightarrow$ PlanetEarth.
+The model formulation algorithm proceeds by recursively finding all direct and indirect influences i relevant to the target assertion, such that either (a) $S \land D \vDash i$ (i.e., S and D entail the influence) or (b) i is a non-ground term consequence of a model fragment within D that unifies with a quantity in the target assertion.
+For example, if $S \land D \vDash$

+(qprop (Temp Chicago) (Temp PlanetEarth)), the algorithm finds influences on (Temp PlanetEarth), e.g., the consequence of RemoteHeating (qprop- (Temp ?heated) (Dist ?heater ?heated)), provided ?heated is bound to PlanetEarth.
+Model formulation then occurs via back-chaining, instantiating all model fragments that include the participant binding ?heated to PlanetEarth.
 The algorithm works backwards recursively, instantiating model fragments as necessary to satisfy unbound participants of RemoteHeating.

 The product of model formulation is the set of all potentially relevant model fragment instances.
-This set includes model fragments that are mutually inconsistent, e.g. an Approaching-PeriodicPath instance and a Retreating-PeriodicPath instance for PlanetEarth.
-The process of constructing explanations needs to avoid activating inconsistent combinations of model fragments, and be sensitive to any logical contradictions that arise from their consequences.
+This set includes model fragments that are mutually inconsistent, e.g., an Approaching-PeriodicPath instance and a Retreating-PeriodicPath instance for PlanetEarth.
+The later stages of explanation construction must avoid activating inconsistent combinations of model fragments created here.

 Thus far, we have described how our system represents its domain theory and assembles scenario models.
-Next, the system must activate these models and analyze their assumptions and consequences in contexts representing distinct qualitative states to explain how quantities (e.g. (Temp Chicago)) change across states (e.g. ChiWinter and Chi-Summer).
-We discuss the rest of the explanation process next.
+Next, the system must activate these models and analyze their assumptions and consequences in contexts representing distinct qualitative states to explain how quantities (e.g., (Temp Chicago)) change across states (e.g., ChiWinter and ChiSummer).
+We discuss this explanation process next.

-3 Learning by Explaining
+Learning by Explaining

-Just as people learn from self-directed explanation [Chi, 2000], our system's knowledge-level epistemic state changes after explaining a fact.
-This section describes our system's epistemic state and approach to explanation construction, specifically: (1) explanation-based organization of conceptual knowledge; (2) metareasoning for computing a total preferential pre-order over competing explanations; and (3) inconsistency handling across explanations to preserve global coherence across preferred explanations.
+Just as people learn from self-explanation (Chi, 2000), our system's explanation-based network changes after explaining a fact.
+Here we describe our approach to explanation construction, specifically: (1) explanation-based organization of domain knowledge; (2) metareasoning for computing a total preferential pre-order (i.e., some explanations may be equally preferred) over competing explanations; and (3) inconsistency handling to preserve global coherence across preferred explanations.

-3.1 Explanation-based knowledge organization
+Explanation-based knowledge organization

-In our system, domain knowledge is organized in a knowledge-based tiered network as in Friedman & Forbus [2010, 2011].
-Figure 3 shows a small portion of the network, with two explanations constructed by the system seasonal change in Australia ( $e_0$ , justifying $f{21}$ ) and Chicago ( $e_1$ , justifying $f{22}$ ).
-These encode part of the popular novice model illustrated in Figure 1b.
-Several beliefs and model fragments in Figure 3 are labeled for reference, e.g. to Figure 2.
+In our system, domain knowledge is organized in a knowledge-based tiered network as in Friedman & Forbus (2010, 2011).
+Figure 3 shows a small portion of the network, with two of the system's explanations for seasonal temperature differences in Australia ( $e_0$ , justifying $f{21}$ ) and Chicago ( $e_1$ , justifying $f{22}$ ).
+These encode part of the popular novice model illustrated in Figure 1b, using model fragments from Figure 2.
 The network contains three tiers:

-Conceptual knowledge.
+Domain knowledge.
 The bottom tier contains beliefs from the domain theory.
-This includes relational domain knowledge (e.g. $f{0.2}$ ), model fragment types (e.g. $m{0.4}$ ), and target beliefs requiring explanation (e.g. $f{21-22}$ ).
-From a knowledge-in-pieces standpoint, these are the component pieces of knowledge.
+This includes propositional domain beliefs (e.g., $f{0.2}$ ), model fragment types (e.g., $m{0.4}$ ), and target beliefs requiring explanation (e.g., $f{21-22}$ ).

 Justification structure.
 The middle tier plots justifications (triangles) that connect antecedent and consequent beliefs.
 Justifications include (1) logical entailments, including model fragment instantiations and activations, and (2) temporal quantifiers that assert that the antecedents - and their antecedents, and so forth - hold within a given state.
-Model fo
+Model formulation, as described in the previous section, provides the majority of the justification structure in Figure 3.
+Addi-